bikashgup/AITraining-Project1/README.md

 ## Emotion detection and recognition

-  This whole code is for running EDR flask app.

   ### Execution code
   Either of the following methods, you can use to run the app: